i05nagai/memorandum/language/english_speaking.md

     * China has imposed trade restrictions on North Korea.
 * utility
     * This article reviews the utility of the app's new functions.
+    * utilities expense
+        * The cost of usage of utilities such as lighting, water, and heat.
+These expenses are included on all financial statements.
 * lobby
     * The National Rifle Association has obviously been lobbying to prevent new gun control legislation.
 * on a scale of one to five with one being, "always initiated by him" and five being, "always initiated by you" how do you prefer your sexual encounters to begin?